Jaehoon9201/Python-1D-Wavelet-Transform/README.md

 In this code, for doing a wavelet transform, Open source library - PyWavelts is used.

+More details about PyWavelets can be found [here](https://pywavelets.readthedocs.io/en/latest/).

 ## Printing Original Siganl
 I loaded the short **DATA.wmv** voice file with this code.